Ricano/ibis/README.md

-After installation and seeding you can login as:
+After installation and seeding you can login as

-    - an Admin
+    an Admin
         User: admin@example.com
         Pass: 123456789

-    - a Coordinator
+    a Coordinator
         User: coord@example.com
         Pass: 123456789

-    - a Teacher
+    a Teacher
         User: prof@example.com
         Pass: 123456789